 Anna has worked as a director and producer in the London and New York theatre scenes for over a decade, running Bone Orchard ("One to Watch", Backstage) and the Arts Council England supported NYLon Projects, as well as working as a freelance director in many venues in London and New York, including the Young Vic, The Culture Project and Soho Theatre.

 Her work as writer/director includes At the World's Edge, an original commission for the London Sinfonietta with composer Elspeth Brooke and puppeteer Seonaid Goody based on the Demeter and Persephone myth, and Times 365:24:7 ("a teeming mosaic", New York Times), an original commission for The Brick Theater, New York about the 24:7 impact of the news, developed in collaboration with journalists at The New York Times, Reuters, CNN and others.
-Last year, she led a research and development workshop of Paul Kalburgi's new verbatim drama, In the Tall Grass, at the South Dallas Cultural Center in Texas about the unsolved murder of local trans woman Shade Schuler.
+Most recently, she led a research and development workshop of Paul Kalburgi's verbatim drama, In the Tall Grass, at the South Dallas Cultural Center in Texas about the unsolved murder of local trans woman Shade Schuler.

 Anna has collaborated on new work with many writers, including Alena Smith (Icebergs, The Geffen; Showtime's The Affair), Suzy Almond (School Play, Soho Theatre), Stella Feehily (This May Hurt a Bit, Out of Joint at The St James Theatre) and Tarell McCraney (Head of Passes, Mark Taper Forum; the playwright behind Barry Jenkins' Moonlight, A24 & Plan B Entertainment).